 Most supplements and medication bottles come half empty.
 How about consolidating all that product?
 Do so when the product is the same type with a similar expiration date.

 I have consistently decreased the number of bottles I get by half by consolidating their contents.
 The amount of unnecessary packaging I remove is considerable.
 I save a lot of space in my cabinets just by doing this.

 Store ingestible medicine and supplements in a single place in your home, preferably in the kitchen.

-The bathroom is suitable for therapeutic and medicinal products that are not ingestable.
-These are products that we apply to the skin, hair, nose, mouth, and teeth (both OTC and prescribed).
+The bathroom is suitable for therapeutic and medicinal products that are not ingestible.
+We apply These products to the skin, hair, nose, mouth, and teeth (both OTC and prescribed).
 This group might include the contents of a first aid kit, for example.

 It boils down to how diligently you can manage packages that enter your home and what you do with them, medication or otherwise.